blackaceatzworg/poli307/syllabus.md

 ## IV.
 Environmental Economics

 ### April 14th--16th: Benefit-Cost Analysis

+_What is benefit-cost analysis?
+How is it used in environmental policymaking?_

 * Rosenbaum, Walter A. 2014.
 "More Choice: The Battle over Regulatory Economics", __Chapter 5__ in _Environmental Politics and Policy_.
 CQ Press, Washington D.C.
 9th Ed., pgs.
 165--193 on [OAKS](https://lms.cofc.edu/)